xinkjs/xink/README.md

 Be sure to look at the section below, to handle errors thrown by your validation library.

+> We clone the request during validation.
+This allows you to access the original request body within route handlers, if desired.

 ## Handling Errors

 If you need to handle thrown errors separately, especially for errors from validation libraries, create an `error.[ts|js]` file in `src`, that exports a `handleError` function.
 This can also be used to handle other errors not caught by a try/catch.